longcipher/ledgerflow/ledgerflow-sui-cli/README.md

 ## Overview

 The LedgerFlow Sui CLI provides a simple command-line interface to interact with payment vault contracts deployed on the Sui blockchain.
-It supports deposit, withdrawal, and account management operations.
+It supports deposit, withdrawal, and account management operations with modern TOML configuration.

 ## Features